Share development environments

 $ cloudflared login

 The command will launch a browser window and prompt you to login with your Cloudflare account.
-Choose a website that you have added into your account.
+Choose a website that you have added into your Cloudflare account.
+The website selected does not need to be the website where the environment will be made available.

 Once you click one of the sites in your account, Cloudflare will download a certificate file to authenticate this instance of